-On March 24, 2006, BioTime entered into a license agreement with Summit to develop Hextend and PentaLyte in the People's Republic of China, and Taiwan.
-Summit paid BioTime \$500,000 in May 2006 as the initial consideration for the China and Taiwan license.
-BioTime also will be entitled to receive 50% of the royalties and any milestone payments received by Summit from any third-party sublicense, excluding the first payment made by a sublicensee upon execution of an agreement with Summit.
+On March 24, 2006, BioTime entered into a licensing agreement with Summit to develop Hextend and PentaLyte in the People's Republic of China, and Taiwan.
+Summit paid BioTime \$500,000 in May, 2006 as the initial consideration for the China and Taiwan license.
+BioTime also will be entitled to receive 50% of the royalties and any milestone payments received by Summit from any third-party sublicense, excluding the first payment made by a sublicense upon execution of an agreement with Summit.
 Summit has entered a sublicense agreement with Maruishi for Hextend and PentaLyte in China and Taiwan.
 Milestone payments of Yen 20,000,000 are payable by Maruishi when the first new drug application for Hextend is filed and when the first clinical study of PentaLyte begins under the sublicense.

-7. Net Loss Per Share
+7. Loss Per Share

-Basic loss per share excludes dilution and is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
-Diluted loss per share reflects the potential dilution from securities and other contracts which are exercisable or convertible into common shares.
-For the three and six months ended June 30, 2007 and 2006, options to purchase 1,691,644 and 1,479,644 common shares, respectively, and warrants to purchase 7,847,867 and 7,847,867 common shares, respectively, were excluded from the computation of earnings (loss) per share as their inclusion would be antidilutive.
+Basic earnings (loss) per share excludes dilution and is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
+Diluted earnings (loss) per share reflects the potential dilution from securities and other contracts which are exercisable or convertible into common shares.
+For the three and nine months ended September 30, 2007 and 2006, options to purchase 1,691,664 and 1,419,644 common shares, respectively, and warrants to purchase 7,847,867 and 7,847,867 common shares, respectively, were excluded from the computation of earnings (loss) per share as their inclusion would be antidilutive.
 As a result, there is no difference between basic and diluted calculations of loss per share for all periods presented.